acornjs/acorn/README.md

-**ancestor**`(node, visitors, base, state)` does a 'simple' walk over a tree, building up an array of ancestor nodes (including the current node) and passing the array to callbacks in the `state` parameter.
+**ancestor**`(node, visitors, base, state)` does a 'simple' walk over a tree, building up an array of ancestor nodes (including the current node) and passing the array to the callbacks as a third parameter.

 **recursive**`(node, state, functions, base)` does a 'recursive' walk, where the walker functions are responsible for continuing the